adopt-a-pet/periodic/docs/code-principles-state-management.md

 #### Managing state without side effects

 Now, you may look at that list of side effects and think: "Hey, those are all useful things that need to be done!
-If my component can do those things who will?"
+If my component can't do those things who will?"

 For Periodic, the answer is: syscalls.
 Syscalls are a convenient way to make use of side effects without increasing the size of our builds or making assumptions about the environment where Periodic will be used.
 There is a whole page of documentation on Syscalls, so check that out when you need it.